 Just because a treadmill is small doesn’t mean it has to be a piece of junk.
 I hope this list shows that compact treadmills can be well-built and sophisticated too.

-When searching for treadmills, big or small, it’s a good idea to have a game plan.
-You know, have a set of criteria to judge them all on equally.
+When searching for treadmills, big or small, it’s a good idea to have a game plan – you know, have a set of criteria to judge them all on equal ground.

-If your workout space requires a smaller machine, by all means, you have to do what you have to do.
-But the 20″ width is going to make for a more comfortable experience.
+But f your workout space requires a smaller machine, by all means, you have to do what you have to do.